jarinmanuvel/technical-exercise/README.md

    - Ensures that all elements load correctly when the English login page is accessed.

 ### Successful User Signup for English Language
-   - Tests successful signup process when the user is in the English Sign up page. (positive scenario)
+   - Tests successful signup process when the user is in the English Sign up page.
+(Positive scenario)

 ## Prerequisites
 - Node.js (>= 14.x.x)